 Lake Dwellings Museum

-The Society for Lake Dwelling Archeology and Regional Ethnology was founded in 1922 and manages the Lake Dwelling Museum in Unteruhldingen (Germany).
+The Society for Lake Dwelling Archaeology and Regional Ethnology was founded in 1922 and manages the Lake Dwelling Museum in Unteruhldingen (Germany).

 The Society studies the prehistory in the Lake Constance area and the archaeology of lake dwellings.
-Lake dwellings are a phenomenon that still surprises scholars and the public.
+Lake dwellings are a phenomenon that continues to surprise scholars and the public.
 Most lake dwellings exist in Switzerland and Germany.

-Italy has a high concentration of lake dwellings in the Adigo (Süd-Tirol), and France has several lake dwelling settlements in Savoie.
+Italy has a high concentration of lake dwellings in the Adige (Süd-Tirol), and France has several lake dwelling settlements in Savoie.

-This heritage was covered by water until the late nineteenth century when archaeologists made the first astonishing discoveries of a lost civilization.
+This heritage was submerged under water until the late nineteenth century, when archaeologists made their first astonishing discoveries of a lost civilisation.
 The decorative arts, housing and utilities are impressive.

-Lake dwelling was a regional phenomenon, crossing present-day national borders and showing the old interdependence of cultures from the prehistoric period onwards, even before the so-called romanization since the beginning of the Roman occupation.
+Lake dwelling was a regional phenomenon, spanning present-day national borders and illustrating the ancient interdependence of cultures from the prehistoric period onwards, even before the so-called Romanisation, which began with the start of the Roman occupation.

 (Further information: www.pfahlbauten.com and www.latenium.ch).